Implementing Ongoing WMS in your warehouse

 Wi-Fi

-If you are going to use handheld devices, you will need Wi-Fi coverage over the whole warehouse.
+If you are going to use handheld devices, you will need Wi-Fi coverage throughout the whole warehouse.
 An alternative is to use 4G/5G-enabled handheld devices.
 Sometimes there can be problems with coverage in a warehouse.
 Please check the coverage before investing in any devices.

 Since Internet is crucial to your warehouse operation, we urge you to consider investing in a fiber connection as well as a standby 4G/5G connection to have a redundant connection.